Updated July 2026

 Manage asbestos in your workplace with Rapid

-Effective management of asbestos in the workplace is crucial for ensuring the health and safety of employees.
-By conducting regular surveys, developing a comprehensive management plan, and consulting with professionals like Rapid Asbestos Removals, you can mitigate the risks associated with asbestos.
+Effective management of asbestos in the workplace is crucial to ensuring employee health and safety.
+By conducting regular surveys, developing a comprehensive management plan, and consulting with professionals such as Rapid Asbestos Removals, you can mitigate asbestos-related risks.

-Ensure the safety of your workplace by scheduling a professional asbestos survey today.
-Contact Rapid Asbestos Removals to learn more about our comprehensive asbestos management services, including asbestos sampling, testing and removal of non friable asbestos, and protect your employees from potential health hazards.
+Ensure workplace safety by scheduling a professional asbestos survey today.
+Contact Rapid Asbestos Removals to learn more about our comprehensive asbestos management services, including:

 FAQs about managing asbestos in the workplace

-ACM stands for Asbestos-Containing Material, which includes any material with more than one percent asbestos by weight.
+ACM stands for Asbestos-Containing Material, which includes any material containing more than 1% asbestos by weight.

-An asbestos survey conducted by a professional can help identify the presence of ACM in your workplace building.
+A licensed asbestos survey can identify the presence, type, and condition of ACM in your building.

-If asbestos containing material is disturbed, immediately evacuate the area and contact a licensed asbestos removal professional to assess and manage the situation.
+If asbestos-containing material is disturbed, evacuate the area immediately and contact a licensed asbestos removal professional to assess and manage the situation safely.

-An asbestos register is a detailed document that lists the locations, types, and conditions of ACM found in a workplace.
-It is created following a thorough asbestos survey conducted by a qualified professional.
-The register provides valuable information about the presence and state of asbestos, helping employers manage and control the risks associated with asbestos exposure.
+An asbestos register is a detailed document that lists all known or suspected ACMs, including their location, condition, and any removal or maintenance actions.
+It is created following a professional asbestos survey conducted by a qualified professional.
+The register provides valuable information about the presence and state of asbestos, helping employers ensure workplace compliance and risk management.

-Regular monitoring should be conducted at least annually, but the frequency may vary depending on the condition and location of asbestos containing material (ACM).
+Monitoring should be conducted at least annually, with more frequent inspections for damaged or high-risk materials, depending on the condition and location of asbestos-containing material (ACM).